sttoracle/ORACASB/README.md

 Security controls will be explained in more detail in a later exercise but suffice it to say for now that Enterprise Cloud Applications have security-related settings, such as password complexity requirements and idle session timeouts that Oracle CASB Cloud Service can monitor and change according to a baseline configuration, for a particular Enterprise Cloud Application, that is defined in CASB Cloud Service

-On this screen we can choose to either:
+On this screen, we can choose to either:

 "*Monitor-only*" in which case Oracle CASB Cloud Service reports on these security control values, but doesn’t change them in the cloud application.